dana-ciocan/reporiffic-react/README.md

 VITE_STARRED_REPOS=<any repos you want to see at the top of the list, comma-separated>
 ```

-For Economist Group teams, the Github organisation should be `EconomistDigitalSolutions`.

 ## Getting your team slug

 You can find your team slug as follows: